suhasmaddali/Solar-Panels-Dust-Detection/README.md

 ## Feature Engineering

 The data read as input in the form of array is not normalized.
-Therefore, we take an additional step to ensure that the maximum pixel value has a value of 1 and a minimum pixel value of 0 respectively.
+Therefore, we take an additional step to ensure that the maximum pixel value of 1 and a minimum pixel value of 0 respectively.

 ## Metrics